-- o develop and maintain marketing, sales and customer support capabilities; - o secure sales and customer support capabilities; - o obtain customer and/or regulatory certification; - o respond to rapid technological advances; and - $\ensuremath{\text{o}}$ obtain customer acceptance of these products and product performance.
+- o develop and maintain marketing, sales and customer support capabilities; - o secure sales and customer support capabilities; - o obtain customer and/or regulatory certification; - o respond to rapid technological advances; and - o obtain customer acceptance of these products and product performance.

 Our efforts to expand our presence in commercial markets may require significant resources, including additional working capital and capital expenditures, as well as the use of our management's time.
 Our efforts to sell certain commercial products, particularly our broadband wireless communications products, may also depend to a significant degree on the efforts of independent distributors or communication service providers.
 In addition, we have made equity investments in entities that plan to commence operations as communications service providers using some of our commercial products.
-We can give no assurance that these distributors or service providers will be able to market our products or their services successfully or that we will be able to realize a return on our investment in them.
-We cannot assure you that we will be successful in addressing these risks or in developing these commercial business opportunities.
+We can give no assurance that these distributors or service providers will be able to market our products or their services successfully or that we will be successful in addressing these risks or in developing these commercial business opportunities.